 Commonwealth supported place is a subsidy provided by the Government so that you only pay a ‘student contribution‘ rather than the tuition fees towards your unit(s) of study.
 All Australian students studying an undergraduate degree are automatically awarded a Commonwealth supported place.

 You can calculate your approximate course or unit fees as a Commonwealth Supported student with our Fee Calculator.
 You will need to accept your offer before applying for a Commonwealth supported place.
 You can then submit your eCAF (Commonwealth Assistance Form) application via OASIS either on or before the census date.

 HECS-HELP is a loan available to eligible students enrolled in a Commonwealth supported place to pay your student contribution amount.
 It cannot be used for additional study costs such as accommodation or text books.
-See whether you are eligible and complete an eCAF (Commonwealth Assistance Form) form to apply.
+See whether you are eligible and submit your eCAF (Commonwealth Assistance Form) via OASIS to apply.